valentiniljaz/docx-merger/README.md

 ### Known Issues

-  - Microsoft Word in windows Shows some error due to numbering.
+  - Microsoft Word in Windows shows some error due to numbering and styling.

   **[Back to top](#table-of-contents)**